Reproduction in Animals Class 8

 The female reproductive system is a complex and intricate system responsible for the production of female gametes (ova or eggs), the nurturing and development of the embryo during pregnancy, and the production of female sex hormones.
 It consists of several organs and structures working together to facilitate reproduction.

 The ovum, or egg cell, is the female gamete.
 It is a single cell containing a nucleus and cytoplasm.
-Once released from the ovary during ovulation, the ovum can be fertilized by sperm if sexual intercourse occurs around the same time.
+Once released from the ovary during ovulation, the ovum can be fertilised by sperm if sexual intercourse occurs around the same time.

 Female Reproductive Organs